iamvartikasingh/INFO_6150_Assignment_2/README.md

 ## Features

 ### 1. Favicon
-- A favicon is included for brand identity and better recognition in browser tabs.
+- A favicon is included for identity and better recognition in browser tabs.

 ### 2. Table
 - A table is used to present structured information in an easy-to-read format.
 For example, the table of my skills and experience.